sujatha-m/Employee-Directory/README.md

 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-The Employee Directory app is live on Heroku for you to use as well.
+The Employee Directory app is live for you to use as well.

 ## Usage
 ```sh